hydra-anon/hydra-eval/README.md

 # Additional Material

-The raw data underlying the plots above can be downloaded [here](plot-data.tar.bz2).
+The raw data underlying the plots and tables above can be downloaded [here](raw-results.tsv).

 While we would like to offer a download of the Hydra source code at this time, contractual funding obligations prevent us from doing so at this time.
 We are working on offering a solution, once the paper is accepted.